 Comprehensive property cover

-Stock & inventory protection
+Stock and inventory protection

 Cyber liability add-on